Preservation

 None of that is permanent.

 Most people who want to restore old recipe cards assume the damage is worse than it is.
 The fading looks like loss, but it is usually not.
-The ink is still there, sitting under the surface damage, waiting to be recovered.
-A professional recipe card restoration service can bring back the handwriting, remove the visual interference of stains and yellowing, and produce a print at 16x20 inches where every letter form is fully legible.
+The ink is still there, waiting to be recovered.
+And restoration here means one thing: the background is cleaned up and the handwriting is sharpened.
+The card is never fixed.
+Every crease, fold, and stain stays exactly where it was.

 This guide explains exactly what the process involves, what good source material looks like, and what a recipe card restoration service can and cannot recover, so you know what to expect before you upload.